 A large part of the running costs for your washing machine comes from heating the water.
-Washing on a warm cycle uses 10 times as much energy as a cold wash - that's an extra 20 to 40 cents for every single wash.
+Washing on a warm cycle can use up to 10 times as much energy as a cold wash - that's an extra 20 to 40 cents for every single wash.
+If you prefer warm washes, choosing an energy efficient model of the right type and size is particularly important.

 Choosing a washing machine

-- Choose a model that offers economy - and cold wash cycles.
+- Choose a model that offers cold wash cycles.

 - Check for auto-sensing or load size selection - so you're not using more water and energy than you need.